numericalalgorithmsgroup/NAGJavaExamples/QCQP/Readme.md

 # Conclusion

 In this notebook, we demonstrated how to use NAG Library to solve various quadratic models in portfolio optimization.
 Conic optimization is usually a good choice to solve convex QCQP.
 It is worth pointing out that the versatility of SOCP is not just limited to the QCQP models mentioned here.
 It covers a lot more problems and constraints.
-For example, DeMiguel et al. [3](#cit-DGNU09) discussed portfolio optimization with norm constraint, which can be easily transformed into an SOCP problem.
-We refer readers to the NAG Library documentation $$\cite{NAGDOC}$$ on SOCP solver and $$\cite{AG03, LVBL98}$$ for more details.
+For example, DeMiguel et al. [[3](#cit-DGNU09)] discussed portfolio optimization with norm constraint, which can be easily transformed into an SOCP problem.
+We refer readers to the NAG Library documentation [[4](#cit-NAGDOC)] on SOCP solver and [[5](#cit-AG03), [6](#cit-LVBL98)] for more details.

 # References